barrieca/KRR_Project/README.md

 ## Installation
 1. Install Companions
 2. pip install django
+2. pip install pandas
+2. pip install unidecode
 3. download/extract RePlay code repository (our code)

 ## Running the Project
+1. Regenerate Data by running "python main.py" (optional).
+If desired, the csv_files list in the main.py file can be modified to only generate data from the specified .csv files.
+   Currently, in the interest of speed, only Playstation 4 games are selected.
-1. Start Companions
+2. Start Companions
-2. Select "Start Sessions" from the Companions interface
+3. Select "Start Sessions" from the Companions interface
-3. Load all .krf files in the knowledge folder (located in the repository's home directory)
+4. Load all .krf files in the knowledge folder (located in the repository's home directory)
-4. Start the RePlay code Django server by running "python manage.py runserver" from the django_stuff folder (located in the repository's home directory)
+5. Start the RePlay code Django server by running "python manage.py runserver" from the django_stuff folder (located in the repository's home directory)
-5. In a web browser, browse to "localhost:8000"
+6. In a web browser, browse to "localhost:8000"
+7. This is the main RePlay interface.

+### Getting Recommendations
-6. This is the main RePlay interface.
-Select three games from each of the text entry boxes and for each game, select one or more properties about the game that you like.
+1. Select three games from each of the text entry boxes and for each game, select one or more properties about the game that you like.
-7. Select Go.
+2. Select Go.
 The resulting page will show three game recommendations based on the games and attributes entered in the previous page.
 Submit feedback for each of these recommended games by selecting the frowny face (bad recommendation), neutral face (okay recommendation), or smiley face (good recommendation).
-8. Select "Submit Feedback" to be redirected back to the original page.
+3. Select "Submit Feedback" to be redirected back to the original page.
 This feedback will be taken into consideration when making future recommendations.

-### Getting Recommendations

 ## How Does it Work?